winitzki/lamonte-jexer-wikis/Jexer-System-Properties.md

 The legacy encoder is a uniform color quantizer with nearly-equal-sized segments in HSL colorspace.
 All images are mapped to a single palette.
 Bandwidth can be saved if the terminal supports DECRST 1070 -- see jexer.ECMA48.sixelSharedPalette.
+This encoder is the original, it looks more retro, but might also work better for some terminals.

-The hq encoder generates custom palettes via several methods.
-It much much faster and has higher picture quality, but requires the terminal support individual registers per image.
+The hq encoder generates custom palettes via several methods, with the most advanced being a median cut.
+It is much faster, has higher picture quality, but requires the terminal support individual registers per image (DECSET 1070).
+It looks a bit like VHS tape quality, with minor grain artifacts, and depending on the picture and palette size might show horizontal banding.

-Default: legacy.
+Default: hq.

 jexer.ECMA48.sixelPaletteSize
 -----------------------------